HumanCellAtlas/dcp-community/rfcs/text/0000-simple-updates.md

 Read more on the general user experience background for this work: [User Experience Problem Space - Top task “Update my project”](https://docs.google.com/document/d/1FP6kJa3f9NkOHTLqmkNYztls7soZLgeGefxdgR81ONE/edit)

-### Definitions

-***Addition*** - adding a metadata field:value pair to a metadata document where the metadata field existed in the schema version described by the metadata document
-***Update*** - changing the value of an existing metadata field in a metadata document
-***Old update process*** - the current update process which involves adding the existing project to an exclusion list and re-ingesting the entire project - with updates - from scratch as a new submission
-***Data wrangler*** - member of the DCP team who interacts with data contributors to collect metadata updates and additions and drives the process of submitting them to the DCP
-***Experimental design representation*** - the connected set of entities which the DCP uses to represent the experimental design of a project
-***Bundles*** - The data stores a representation of logical sets of data and metadata.
-There are input and analysis bundles.
-Input bundles should represent a single set of experimental data such as a lane or plex of sequencing and are defined by ingest as a biomaterial to file transition, connected by an assay process and all entities upwards in the experimental design from that point.
-Analysis bundles are all the analysis results from a single run of an analysis pipeline on a single input bundle and are defined by ingest as a file to file transition as defined by an analysis process and all entities upwards in the experimental design from that point.

 ## Scientific "guardrails"

-The design proposed in this RFC puts updates triggering an analysis pipeline run out of scope we need some guardrails which ensure we don’t create duplicate analysis results which will confuse our consumers.
+The design proposed in this RFC puts *updates that trigger an analysis pipeline run out of scope*.
+This means we need some guardrails which ensure we don’t create duplicate analysis results which will confuse our consumers.

 There will be both technical and documentation/process driven guardrails.

 The first is that the pipeline execution service will check if a pipeline has already been run for a given input data bundle.
-If it has, the pipeline execution will stop.
+If it has, the pipeline execution will stop and no new analysis files will be produced.
 If it has not, the pipeline execution will continue as though it was a brand new input data bundle.

 The second is documentary, some updates will change the specific pipeline or the parameters which should be fed to the pipeline that would run.
-This solution puts the ability to capture updated analysis and the logic needed to decide if an analysis should be rerun out of scope.
-The wranglers who are managing the update process will need a document will need a solid understanding of the metadata fields that the data processing pipelines use when running a pipeline both in the notification query and as parameters for the pipeline execution.
-This will ensure that they don’t use the proposed solution for updates that would require reanalysis.
-The data processing pipelines team will provide this documentation.
+The proposed solution means there is no computational functionality to notify and act appropriately in these circumstances.
+This means the wranglers who manage updates must understand if an update would trigger such a scenario.
+This will be acheived by the data processing pipelines team providing clear documentation on what triggers a pipeline run and what metadata fields are used as part of their parameters.
+The wranglers will use the old update process for any update which falls in this class.

 ## Detailed Design